 - Let set.
 These bars will need to cool completely before slicing.
 The filling will continue to set as they cool.
 You can let them chill in the fridge to speed up the process if you prefer.

 There are a few different ways to make these easy pecan pie bars your own.
-Add a drizzle of melted chocolate over the top or use 2 cups pecans and 2 cups walnuts for a fun flavor and texture.
-Both taste delicious!
+Add a drizzle of melted chocolate over the top or some cocoa powder to the filling.

 How to Store Pecan Pie Bars